Gregwar/mjlab_cartpole/README.md

 <img src="imgs/cartpoles.gif" width="400" />
 </p>

 This is an example of a simple CartPole environment using mjlab for training.
+This repository is both a pedagogical example using mjlab and an example of organization using mjlab as an external dependency.

 ## Installing